-These sturdy cookies are great choices for a care packages.
+These sturdy cookies are great choices for a care packages and cookie trays.
 Shipped fresh, they should arrive just as perfect and beautiful as the day they were mailed.
 Using plastic wrap, bundle these in pairs with their bottoms kissing, as if you were making a sandwich cookie.

 These homemade Chocolate Chip Cookies are the BEST!
 One special ingredient helps deepens the flavor and gives the chocolate chip cookies a chewier texture.
 Save this chocolate chip cookie recipe.
 It's that good.

 Slice-and-Bake Cookies, Meringue Cookies, and Friends

-These little treats also ship very well.
+These little treats also travel very well.
 If your cookies have flat bottoms but mounded tops, like drop cookies, package them in pairs with their bottoms kissing.
-If your cookies are of the flat on both sides, stack them in groups of three or four and then wrap in plastic.
+If your cookies are of the flat on both sides, stack them in groups of three or four and then wrap in plastic for shipping.

 Pecan pralines are more than the sum of their parts: pecans, sugar, cream, butter, and vanilla.
 They're a rich, crunchy, candy-coated indulgence!
 Make them for a holiday cookie tray or to ship to a friend.